applejag/notes-old/code-design/volatility-decomposition/finding-a-systems-volatilities.md

 ---
 date: 2021-02-08T19:38
 tags:
-  - stub
+  - code design/how to do volatility decomposition
 ---

 # Finding a system's volatilities

-Figuring out which volatilities a system will have is seeking the hidden.
+Figuring out which volatilities a system will have, is seeking the hidden.

-Figuring out which feature/functions a system will have is obvious.
+Figuring out which feature/functions a system will have, is obvious.

 > Reminder: A volatility does not equal a component/micro service.